21 July Martyr's Day

-The 21 July Martyr's Day Rally is annual mass rally held in by the Trinamool Congress on 21 July every year in Kolkata.
-It originated as the 1993 Kolkata Writers' Building March was a protest organised by Mamata Banerjee, then a leader of the Indian National Congress, on 21 July 1993, to demand the introduction of mandatory photo voter ID cards in elections.
+The 21 July Martyr's Day is an annual event held by the Indian National Congress and the Trinamool Congress on 21 July every year in Kolkata.
+It originated as the 1993 Kolkata Writers' Building March was a protest organised by Mamata Banerjee, then a leader of the Indian National Congress (I), on 21 July 1993, to demand the introduction of mandatory photo voter ID cards in elections.
 The protest aimed to potentially destabilize the ruling Left Front government led by the Communist Party of India (Marxist).
 The protest, which led to violence and police firing, resulted in the deaths of 13 people and became a significant turning point in West Bengal's political history.
 After the main organizers of the 1993 rally broke away to form All India Trinamool Congress the mantle of the rally was taken by AITMC.

 Background

-At the time, Mamata Banerjee was serving as the Minister of State for Human Resource Development in the P. V. Narasimha Rao government but had lost influence within the Indian National Congress after being defeated by Somen Mitra in the 1992 election for the party’s youth wing president in West Bengal.
+At the time, Mamata Banerjee was serving as the Minister of State for Human Resource Development in the P. V. Narasimha Rao government but had lost influence within the Indian National Congress after being defeated by Somen Mitra in the 1992 election for the party's youth wing president in West Bengal.
 Following the loss, Banerjee blamed the defeat on an internal conspiracy by the Somen Mitra faction and the Congress high command.
 Seeking to regain political momentum, she called for a march to the Writers' Building, the administrative headquarters of the West Bengal government, with the stated purpose of demanding the mandatory introduction of photo voter ID cards.

 The March

 On July 21, 1993, thousands of Congress workers gathered in central Kolkata, covering areas from Bowbazar to Brabourne Road, and Mayo Road to Strand Road.
 The rally, which had taken over a large portion of the city, was marked by inflammatory speeches by Congress youth leaders, including Mrigen Banerjee and Satya Bapuli incited the crowd, urging them to break through police cordons and saying, "We're here to fight, not to act."
 They even threatened to assault senior Congress leaders.
 On Red Road, vandalism and arson broke out.
 Shops were closed, and in the chaos, Sergeant D.K.
 Ghosal of the Taltala Police Station was shot, S.I.
-Kalachand Samaddar’s head was cracked open with an iron rod, and Constable Manas Nandi lost six teeth after being hit by a brick.
+Kalachand Samaddar's head was cracked open with an iron rod, and Constable Manas Nandi lost six teeth after being hit by a brick.
 PTI journalist Saeed Ahmed was severely injured.
 Among the attackers on Mayo Road, the police recovered two loaded pipe guns, a country-made revolver, 17 bombs, and six swords.
 Defying Section 144, the crowd even broke into the Press Club.
 Looting took place in New Market, club tents were attacked, and the SSKM hospital was also targeted.
 Three buses were burned, 35 cars were vandalized, and 215 police officers were injured.